-Tips for bringing your kid alongside to eat out:
+Tips for bringing your kid along to eat out:

 - Prepare.
 Try to know beforehand if the restaurant offers what you need, or if they have a no-kids’ policy.
 Surprises are probably not what you’re looking for on the menu.

-- Make sure your kid likes something in the menu (at least one option).
-If it’s her first meal out, choosing a restaurant that’s somewhat kid-friendly might be a better pick than opting for that candle-lighted restaurant.
+- Make sure your kid likes something on the menu (at least one option).
+If it’s their first meal out, choosing a restaurant that’s somewhat kid-friendly might be a better pick than opting for that candle-lighted restaurant.

 - Ask for your child’s order to be brought first.
 If you order your kid’s food alongside your drinks or starters, it will have time to get comfortably lukewarm instead of scalding hot, and you will avoid a hangry-kid scene.

 - Be considerate with other people and staff.
-Your energized toddler might get up from the table in a sprint and knock someone over (accidents do happen), but it’ll easier for everyone if you try and explain to your daughter beforehand that she has to try and stay sited, maybe doing some drawing and coloring.
+Your energized toddler might get up from the table in a sprint and knock someone over (accidents do happen), but it’ll be easier for everyone if you try and explain to your child beforehand that they have to try and stay seated, maybe doing some drawing and coloring.
 If there’s a definitive need for physical activity, excuse yourself and go take a brisk short walk together.